trivago/boerewors/README.rst

                 yield self.job_class(server, self.config)

-Each runner can be derived from ``TrivagoRunner`` or ``TrivagoRollBackRunner``.
-They will provide a set of useful command line parameters.
 If you plan to prohibit parallel execution or want to fine tune the job execution, we provided some useful class attributes.

 .. code:: python